The countdown to comply with IR35

 Under IR35 if the intermediary didn’t exist and the individual looks like an employee of the client, then their assignment is deemed to be ‘inside IR35’, meaning that the individual’s pay should be subject to PAYE tax and National Insurance (NI).

-Since IR35 was launched in 2000, the intermediary (the contractor’s company) has been required to make an IR35 assignment for every assignment they undertake to decide what tax rules apply.
+Since IR35 was launched in 2000, the intermediary (the contractor’s company) has been required to make an IR35 assessment for every assignment they undertake to decide what tax rules apply.

 From April 2017 the Government changed how the IR35 rules work in the public sector so that the organisation that makes use of a contractor’s services (the ‘hirer’) became responsible for assessing contractor’s IR35 status.
 If assessed as ‘inside’, the organisation that pays the contractor company has responsibility for deducting tax and NI from payments.
 The Government has decided that these new rules will also apply to the private sector from April 6th 2020.